-This essay focusses upon the eight angle: the dictum of baptism.
+This essay addresses the eighth angle: baptismal dictum.
 By “dictum,” I mean the appropriate verbiage in which baptism must be administered.
-What should the administrator of baptism say amidst the ceremony of baptism?
-I will be arguing for a Trinitarian baptismal dictum, as opposed to a “Jesus only” baptismal dictum.
+What should the administrator of baptism say in the ceremony?
+I will argue for a Trinitarian baptismal dictum, as opposed to a “Jesus only” baptismal dictum utilized by Oneness Pentecostals.
 Other dictum are conceivable, but the scope of this essay will be limited to these two.

 In the Name of the Triune God

-Christ explains the Trinitarian baptismal dictum in Matthew 28:18-20.
+Christ explained Trinitarian baptismal dictum in Matthew 28:18-20.

 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 19 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”

-“Baptizing” and “teaching” explain how the making of disciples is to be accomplished.
-Christ’s absolute authority is the context in which the disciples are to fulfill this commission.
+“Baptizing” and “teaching” explain how the nations are to be discipled.
+Christ’s absolute authority is the context in which the disciples should fulfill this commission.
 “Go” could be seen as a separate command or in conjunction with “make disciples” (i.e. “As you go, make disciples”).
-Either way, the expectation is for the ends of the earth to be brought into (“baptizing”) and nurtured within (“teaching”) the covenant community.
+Either way, the expectation is for the ends of the earth to be brought into (“baptizing”) and admonished within (“teaching”) the covenant community.